-Rob Horton is the Executive Director of Transformation at ThreeWill.
-His experience includes over 25 years leading software architecture, design, and development focusing on support tools, automation, and e-commerce for large corporations and his own small businesses.
+Rob Horton is the Executive Director of Strategy and Marketing at ThreeWill.
+His experience includes over 25 years of leading software architecture, design, and development focusing on support tools, automation, and e-commerce for large corporations and his own small businesses.

 An Unfortunate Conclusion